Hilaryous/walkabout/README.md

-# I1: No Walking Plans, Just Locations
+# I1: No Walking Plans, Just Sights
 ### Needs: ###
-  * Locations are pulled from CSV to my DB
+  * Sights are pulled from CSV to my DB
-  * The Locations can be selected but no walk is generated yet
+  * The Sights can be selected but no walk is generated yet

 ### Wants: ###
-  * Display all the locations
+  * Display all the sights
   * Google Maps api stuff is done

 ### Emergency: ###